Sharly-Chess/sharly-chess.github.io/docs/getting-started/relation-to-papi.en.md

 We already prepare a request to FIDE for the endorsement of Sharly Chess for FIDE tournaments.

 {: .tip }
-> ☞ For arbiters in France: no worries!
+> :point_right: For arbiters in France: no worries!
 Even once _Sharly Chess_ stops writing directly to `.papi` files, we’ll continue to support FFE workflows. _Sharly Chess_ now includes plugin support, and our **FFE plugin** will be able to generate a valid `.papi` file for submission to the federation.